Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/interfaces.md

 In the same way that art and money aren't real

 JavaScript is **dynamically typed**, so unlike Java or Go there is nothing called an "interface" in the language

+Added bonus: we can store any type of object without having to mess with generics

 Put your faith in duck typing!